 **Pre-requisites include MCHE 362 or equivalent (CHEE 310) and Pre/Co-requisition of ENGR 304 or equivalent (ENGR 305).

 ENGL 370/HUMN 300- Museums & Libraries of London

-Marketing and Hospitality – Dr. Ignatius Cahyanto
+Management – Dr. Ignatius Cahyanto

 London Calling!
 In this exciting course you will learn about tourism as a global industry and human activity that promotes and facilitates understanding of historical and cultural values, and of international institutions that characterize the broader global system.
 London provides a unique setting for this course as it consistently ranks as one of the top ten destinations worldwide.
 We will begin our course in Lafayette with readings and discussion of several aspects of international tourism such as the push and pull factors, impacts of tourism (economic, socio-cultural, and environmental), destination image, information search, and managing and marketing tourism destinations.
 In London, we will visit several tourism attractions.
 You will also interview visitors and residents of London to learn about how they view tourism in London.
 In addition, you will meet with local tourism industry experts to learn about destination management and marketing.
 By end of the program you will better understand the role that international tourism plays in the global arena.

 **For Hospitality majors, because HMGT 431 is a required course and HMGT 416 is an elective course, taking these two courses together will put you one class ahead of other HMGT students.
 HMGT 431 also counts toward the International Business Concentration.

 PSYC 312/HUMN 300/HONR 385 - Adolescent Psychology: A Cultural Comparison of Teens